 When I was growing up in a small, rural community in Israel, our local vet lacked the great resources and technology that we have today, but he was always there for us and for our pets.
 I really enjoy building these kinds of relationships.
 I strongly believe that helping my clients understand the often complex medical issues facing their beloved pets, and guiding them through all the choices and options available to them, is one of my most important and rewarding roles as a vet.”

-Dr. Freiman’s family includes a wife, two sons and a daughter-in-law, plus a Jack Russell Terrier and a Cairn Terrier, both of whom accompany him to work every day.
+Dr. Freiman’s family includes a wife, two sons and his amazing granddaughters, Neli and Noa, plus a Jack Russell Terrier and a Cairn Terrier, both of whom accompany him to work every day.
 His hobbies include mountain biking, trail running, and reading.
 He is also an avid theater and movie-goer.

-Dr. Deanna Androski is a seasoned practitioner with over 20 years of experience.
+Dr. Deanna Androski graduated from the University of Missouri- Columbia and is a seasoned practitioner with over 20 years of experience.
 She thoroughly enjoys the full range of general veterinary practice – medicine, surgery, dentistry, animal behavior, and wellness care.

 “I feel so blessed to do be able to do this work and I am excited to work with the AHOF team.